cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-eks.md

 ## Known Limitations

-* The Cado platform cannot acquire artifacts from a container built with a [distroless](https://github.com/GoogleContainerTools/distroless#why-should-i-use-distroless-images) image.
-This is due to the way the platform interacts with a container, which requires a shell environment, you can learn more about the command we run [here](../../../../cado-host/deploy#using-script-builder).
+* The Cado platform can acquire artifacts from a container built with distroless containers via Cado Host only.
+The platform will hide containers with the `gcr.io/distroless` image tag.
-A future update may allow for the collection of data from distroless containers.
-Additionally, the platform will hide containers with the `gcr.io/distroless` image tag.

 * The Cado platform will hide pods running under the following namespaces: `kube-system`, `kube-public`, `kube-node-lease`, `gke-gmp-system`, `aks-command`, `gmp-system`, `calico-system`, and `tigera-operator`.
 These are system level namespaces, which are often running a distroless environment, which the platform does not support.